mieweb/docs/content/functions/system-administration/security/my-settings.md

     * Always: Merge link is shown for all patients who have a single possible match
 * Show Last Eligibility: Default is no, but if set to Yes and have SureScripts Advanced functionality on the system, then while working in a patient's record, the last eligibility date that was run will show in the scheduler view.
 * View Range: The ‘New Scheduler' tab within the Scheduler module allows a range preference to be set for viewing the ‘New Scheduler' screen by Day, Work Week, or Week.
+* Show Employer Organization: Displays the patient's Employer Organization on the appointment scheduler view.

 #### One-Click Checkin